 A. Because Ethiopia needs all of its future leaders, male and female, to embrace gender equality.
 In a co-ed setting where we are attentive to equality of opportunity, participation and leadership, we will educate our girls and our boys to truly understand and appreciate both their own and each others’ capabilities and worth.

 Q. Will you offer scholarships to your students?

 A. Yes.
-We will admit students without regard to financial means.
-Inability to pay will not hold back a child who is otherwise ready to make the most of this special education.
+We aspire to admit students without regard to financial circumstances.
+Inability to pay should not hold back a child who is otherwise ready to make the most of this special education.

 Q. Why a boarding school?

 A. A residential setting offers the ideal setting for maximizing our investment in each student.
 A boarding experience allows for the time and opportunity to reinforce classroom messages of critical thinking and enterprising mindsets, and to promote community and personal well-being.

 A. As a school for Ethiopian nationals, our starting point is the demanding Ethiopian national curriculum, which we will deliver through innovative, progressive teaching methods.
 We will fold that curriculum into carefully designed, contextually appropriate additional academic and co-curricular programming that takes full advantage of the boarding school setting.
 We will also include robust arts programming, because we know that the creative arts are critical to developing student comfort with and expression of original thought and work.

 A. Consistent with our intent to create a school that blends the best of Ethiopia and the West, we engaged Kari Ostrem, an experienced international educator, as our founding Head of School, and Tesfaye Kifle, an experienced Ethiopian educator, as our Deputy Head of School.
 If you are interested in being one of our founding teachers, please contact us at firstname.lastname@example.org.